-SECMA offers grants of up to £250 for residents in Scotland who are about to embark on a period of work overseas that will primarily benefit an impoverished community.
+SECMA offers grants of up to £250 for people ordinarily resident in Scotland (and those resident for the purpose of education) who are about to embark on a period of work overseas that will primarily benefit an impoverished community.

 Our main stipulation is that the applicant must have regular contact with a church congregation (of any denomination).

 We accept applications from people of any age, as long as you can demonstrate the required common sense and physical fitness to do the work.

 - People going abroad long term with VSO and other charities (UMN for instance).

 - Medical students doing electives in a third world country.

 - Young people travelling abroad with Project Trust, Operation Raleigh, the Vine Trust and similar.